-Lynchburg College and Lynchburg Neighborhood Development Foundation (LNDF) are pleased to announce a partnership to enhance the neighborhoods around the College.
+University of Lynchburg and Lynchburg Neighborhood Development Foundation (LNDF) are pleased to announce a partnership to enhance the neighborhoods around the College.

 LNDF will be renovating and marketing three houses near LC.
-Lynchburg College will be recruiting and assisting LC faculty and staff who qualify to purchase these homes.
+University of Lynchburg will be recruiting and assisting LC faculty and staff who qualify to purchase these homes.

 LNDF is a non-profit organization that has extensive experience in the development and financing of affordable housing for purchase by moderate income households.
 It has access to state and federal resources and low affordable mortgages for eligible households.